 Well, thats a long time ago anyway….
 So lets get the story straight, and the facts on the table… What to do in Scandinavia?

 First, what is this “Scandinavia“?
 It is a general term, describing Norway, Denmark, and Sweden.
 Infamous for its variety.
 Spawning from snow-covered mountains to endless beaches.
-Green and quiet woods, to spurtling cities with innovative, and prize-winning architecture.
-Not to mention the open-hearted, friendly and welcoming people that inhabit this, almost mythological, northernmost part of europe.
+Green and quiet woods, to spurling cities with innovative, and prize-winning architecture.
+Not to mention the open-hearted, friendly and welcoming people that inhabit this, almost mythological, northernmost part of Europe.

 The region have been a popular tourist-destination for a long time, and the numbers are growing.
 For example, according to the danish official tourist information: Denmark had 26,4 million visitors in 2012, and the most recent numbers shows a startling 44.6 million visitors.
 Almost a 100% increase, and 10 times their population!